technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 03/Lab03.md

 8. In the **Copilot** pane, enter the following prompt and then select the arrow (**Send**) icon:

-    ++**Write a new section for this document about the types of VPNs.
+    +++Write a new section for this document about the types of VPNs.
 Discuss the pros and cons of each type.
-This content is for a technical audience, so please provide specific details**.++
+This content is for a technical audience, so please provide specific details.+++

     ![](./media/image35.png)

 9. Copilot doesn't add new content directly into a document.
 It displays the content in a response window in the Copilot pane.
     However, it does provide a **Copy** button at the bottom of each response window, so select the **Copy** button to copy its contents